gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-project-permissions-gij-cloud.md

 &nbsp;

-## Configure Permissions for Integrations
+## How to configure project permissions for integrations

 Limit which Jira projects can access an integration's repositories: